 - A15.
 The user auditor's decision as to which procedure, individually or in combination, in paragraph 12 to undertake, in order to obtain the information necessary to provide a basis for the identification and assessment of the risks of material misstatement in relation to the user entity's use of the service organisation, may be influenced by such matters as: - The size of both the user entity and the service organisation; - The complexity of the transactions at the user entity and the complexity of the services provided by the service organisation; - The location of the service organisation (for example, the user auditor may decide to use another auditor to perform procedures at the service organisation on the user auditor's behalf if the service organisation is in a remote location); - Whether the procedure(s) is expected to effectively provide the user auditor with sufficient appropriate audit evidence; and - The nature of the relationship between the user entity and the service organisation. - A16.
-[Deleted by the AUASB.
-Refer Aus A16.1].8 - Aus A16.1 A service organisation may engage a service auditor to report on the description and design of its controls (type 1 report) or on the description and design of its controls and their operating effectiveness (type 2 report). - A17.
+A service organisation may engage a service auditor to report on the description and design of its controls (type 1 report) or on the description and design of its controls and their operating effectiveness (type 2 report).
+Type 1 or type 2 reports may be issued under [proposed] International Standard on Assurance Engagements (ASAE) 34028 or under standards established by an authorised or recognised standards setting organisation (which may identify them by different names, such as Type A or Type B reports). - A17.
 The availability of a type 1 or type 2 report will generally depend on whether the contract between a service organisation and a user entity includes the provision of such a report by the service organisation.
 A service organisation may also elect, for practical reasons, to make a type 1 or type 2 report available to the user entities.
 However, in some cases, a type 1 or type 2 report may not be available to user entities.